sal55/langs/translatingc.md

   i64   S   S   S   U    S   S   S   S
 ````
 This only shows whether a combination is treated as signed or unsigned.
+* **goto**: the target had better have this, or it will have its work cut out!
+* **setjmp** and **longjmp**: urghh...
+* Struct tags?
+Best to eliminate them I think.
+They don't exist anywhere else.
+* Block scopes; some languages (eg. mine) don't have them.
+Together with being case-insensitive, this may mean 100 distinct versions of an identifier in a function, to be emulated using only one identifier in the target
+* Label names can also clash as, in C, "L" can be used as both a variable/function name, and a label name, in the same scope
+* Functions declared with an empty parameter list can be called with unchecked arguments.
+How to emulate this in a proper language?
+* C's namespace handling (putting aside it unusual tag and label namespaces) is crude.
+Non-decorated/non-mangled names are used between modules, ie. in linker space, which may clash with other modules in the target language.
+(This is made worse because all functions/variables at module scope in C are exported unless made static)